 - Beginner’s Spanish exercise books

 When learning anything I have always needed to see examples written out before my brain can grasp new concepts, and it turns out that with learning the Spanish language, the same thing applies.

 I make a habit of writing useful example Spanish phrases down in my little Moleskin copy notebook, grouping them by situation, so I have a head start on starting each new conversation in Spanish with a strong opening line.
-If I can start off speaking well, then everything else comes flowing out much more easily.
+If I can start off a Spanish sentence well, then everything else comes flowing out much more easily.

 Follow this link to jump straight to the Spanish example phrases and sentences.